Hemanta Vincent Biswas

-Hemanta Vincent Biswas (হেমন্ত ভিনসেন্ট বিশ্বাস; born 13 December 1995) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Premier League club Bangladesh Police FC and the Bangladesh national team.
+Hemanta Vincent Biswas (হেমন্ত ভিনসেন্ট বিশ্বাস; born 13 December 1995) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Championship League club Dhaka Wanderers.

 In 2013, he trialed for the Dutch club FC Twente, becoming the first Bangladeshi footballer to get a trial at a top European club.

 Club

 Hemanta Vincent Biswas made top division debut with Mohammedan SC in 2013.
 After playing for the Black And Whites, he moved to Sheikh Russel KC in the 2014–15 season.

 International

 U20

 He made his U20 debut as a captain in 2014 AFC U-19 Championship qualification against host side, Iraq U-20 in 2013.

 Bangladesh beat Kuwait U-20 by 1-0 under his captaincy in the same qualifying round.

 U23

 Hemanta made his U23 debut against Nepal U-23 in 2014 in an international friendly.

 Senior team

 Hemanta made his senior debut against India in 2014 in an international friendly.

 He scored his first international goal against Sri Lanka in 2015 Bangabandhu Cup.